 - information technology,

 - business administration

 Washington Monthly named Virginia Tech as the 30th best school in the nation.
-Forbes and U.s. News & World Report have also included it on their lists of the best colleges in the country.
-Prospective students hoping to enjoy Virginia Tech’s Appalachian location will be happy to know that the Institute is home to a popular Venture Out program, which organizes excursions such as hiking, night skiing, and snowboarding.
+Forbes and U.S. News & World Report have also included it on their lists of the best colleges in the country.
+Prospective students hoping to enjoy Virginia Tech’s Appalachian location will be happy to know that the Institute is home to a popular Venture Out program.
+This program features outdoor recreational opportunities and organizes excursions such as hiking, night skiing, and snowboarding.